perc-sbuehler/custom-date-object-reader/README.md

 # custom-date-object-reader

-All the dates are of type Java 8 Instance
+All the dates are of type Java 8 Instant

 *  **dateReference** : this is a reference to at date object, this can come from the objectPropertyReader when the custom property is a date field
 *  **timeZoneOut** : this is the time zone in which you want the output to be formatted in